 Currently, millions of homes have moderate to severe physical housing problems, including dilapidated structures; leaks; pests; lead paint; and high radon gas levels.
 These conditions are associated with a wide range of health issues, unintentional injuries, lead poisoning, and respiratory illnesses.

-The HUD Office of Lead Hazard Control and Healthy Homes recommends following these eight tips to keep homes safe:
+The HUD Office of Lead Hazard Control and Healthy Homes recommends keeping homes dry, safe, clean, pest-free, contaminant-free, well-maintained, ventilated, and at an adequate temperature.

-The Community Foundation of Herkimer and Oneida Counties launched the Lead-Free MV Coalition in 2016 to address children’s elevated blood lead levels in Herkimer and Oneida counties.
-The coalition is a collaborative effort of nearly 50 organizations and seeks to expand testing and increase awareness.
+The Community Foundation of Herkimer and Oneida Counties launched the Lead-Free MV Coalition in 2016 to help reduce lead poisoning rates in Herkimer and Oneida counties.
+The Coalition is a collaborative effort of nearly 50 organizations that address health and environmental hazards in the two-county region.

 For information about Lead-Free MV, visit www.leadfreemv.org or call 1-844-NOT-LEAD.